ff-derEchte/GarbageLang/README.md

     IO.print(arg1, arg2)
 })
 ```
-You can call a function dynamically by using a std library function
+You can call a function dynamically by using an std library function
 ```garbageLang
 Func.test(1, 2)
 ```